Connect to Thrift

 Querying in Beeline

-You are now connected to the Thrift server using your credentials and will be able to see all databases to which you have access to within your current region.
+After connecting to the Thrift server using your credentials, you can view all databases you have access to within your current region.

 0: jdbc:hive2://query.us-east-1.apollo.dnanex> show databases;